BaseMax/JPOPHP/README.md

-# PHP JsonParser
+# PHP JsonParser (PJP)

 **Tiny Library for parse JSON.**

-JsonParser can encode and decode data in JSON format.
+PHPJsonParser can encode and decode data in JSON format.

 We provides a pure PHP solution to take a value and generates a string that represents that value in JSON format.